Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 ![Add single variant](/Assets/Screenshots/PIM/Products/List/Variants/AddSingleVariant.png "[Add single variant]")

+[comment]: <> (hier weiter)

 **Additional fields**

 - *SKU*
   Stock Keeping Unit.
 Identification number for the variant.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Use formula*
   Activate this toggle to apply the formula defined in the settings for the variant sets to the variant SKU.
-When the toggle is active, the field *SKU* is read-only.
+When the toggle is active, the *SKU* field is read-only.
 Deactivate the toggle to enter a different SKU.
 By default, this toggle is active.

 **Defined values**